gracelungu/politico/README.md

 ```
  $ jasmine
 ```
-Getting the code coverage report
+Testing and Getting the code coverage report
 ```
  $ npm test
 ```